davebenson/doom4-walkthrough/README.md

 SECRET 9.6 "Samuel Hayden Model, Toxicguy" is found in the circular archive room.
 Look on the upper floor for a red display screen (there's another similar display in a cyan color: ignore it).
 Behind it, a single archive cell's light is red -- all the other lights are yellow.
 Interact with this to obtain the doll.

-The anteroom to Olivia's Lab holds a Codex Entry "UAC Personnel / Olivia Pierce".
+The anteroom to Olivia's Lab holds CODEX ENTRY "UAC Personnel / Olivia Pierce".

 After a few screens, you be in Olivia's Private Lab: there's a central hologram of a stone coffin-like thing being guarded.
 There's BFG Ammo, a Munitions Crate, an ARGENT CELL 9.1, and a screen to interact with.
 On the left is a lone dilapidated computer where Demon Destruction can be "played": just interact with the running computer on the side and exit to get the Combat Challenge.